dimanikulin/dimanikulin/PublishWhat2.md

 When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

 However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

+# Make proof read
+prof read by Grammarly on hashnode

+prof read by GPT

+prof read by person

+prof read by word or google docs

+no grammar and formatting issues

 # Publishing on different sites